ACRLab/snazzy/paper/paper.md

 # Summary

-Genetically encoded fluorescent indicators are powerful tools for monitoring biological processes in live samples using light microscopy [@lin:2016; @nakai:2001].
+Genetically encoded fluorescent indicators are powerful tools for monitoring biological processes in live samples [@lin:2016; @nakai:2001].
 When combined with a large field of view, a single time-lapse recording has the potential to capture many specimens, facilitating high-throughput data collection.
 However, the simultaneous recording of many biological samples across time points produces large, multidimensional datasets that are challenging to process and analyze.
 We present `SNAzzy`, a Python package for studying synchronous network activity (SNA) in Drosophila embryos via high-throughput microscopy.